 Import vs Direct Query: Here’s What You Need to Know

-When connecting to data in Power BI, you need to choose whether you want to use Import or Direct Query mode for connecting to your data.
-Using the Import method, Power BI captures a snapshot of your data and caches it in Power BI Desktop.
-A Direct Query connection will run queries directly to your source at run time.
+When connecting to data in Power BI, you need to choose whether you want to use Import or Direct Query mode to connect to your data.
+Using the Import method, Power BI captures and caches a snapshot of your data in Power BI.
+A Direct Query connection will run queries directly to your source whenever a page is navigated to, or an update is made to displayed visuals.

 There are several things that you need to consider before deciding on what method is best for you.
-This decision can be report specific, but your organization should also have a strategy around how to use both of these methods.
+This decision can be report-specific, but your organization should also have a strategy around using both methods.
 Let’s start by walking through each connection method.

 What is Power BI Direct Query?

-When using the Direct Query method of connection, your dashboard will be directly querying the data source at run time.
+When using the Direct Query method of connection, your semantic model will be directly querying the data source at run time.
 Every filter and interaction with the report will kick off further queries.
-No data is imported into Power BI so you are always querying the data that is present in the data source itself.
+No data is stored in Power BI, so you are always querying the data that is present in the data source itself.
 We’ll cover how this could be beneficial later in the article.

 What is Power BI Import?

-The Import method of connection means that Power BI will cache the data that you’re connected to creating a point in time snapshot of your data.
+The Import method of connection means that Power BI will store an image of the data that you’re connected to, creating a point-in-time snapshot of your data.
 All of the interactions and filters applied to your data will be done to this compressed (courtesy of the Vertipaq storage engine) cache source instead of the actual data source itself.

 Advantages of using Power BI Direct Query